Earth Notes: On edie Live and Utility Week Live (2017)Updated 2023-08-29.

 Repair and Upcycling (and CE?)

 I ran across Clarion which repairs and upcycles old office phones and similar to extend their lives.
 A thoroughly admirable aim, though sometimes the original manufacturers are not so keen on this threat to replacement sales, it seems.

 Clarion provides a new two year warranty on the devices it sells (which may be longer than the original in some cases).
 But I wondered if there was any problem with the promises (such as safety, and RF compliance) made by the manufacturer's original CE stamp.

-The MD said that he'd simply not had a problem with it so far, and we agreed that since no modification was being made, only repair, then maybe I was inventing a problem that wasn't there!
+The MD said that he'd simply not had a problem with it so far, and we agreed that since no modification was being made, only repair, then maybe I was inventing a problem that was not there!

 Drilling and Tapping Compo